rpdav/nixos/docs/install.md

 This flake offers an `iso` host.
 It's nearly identical to official minimal (no gui) installer, but it comes with disko pre-installed.
 This helps with RAM constraints since disko will be installed on this iso itself instead of the tmpfs ramdisk.

+You can build the iso with the command `nix build .#nixosConfigurations.iso.config.system.build.isoImage`

 ## Remote install

 Remote install via `nixos-anywhere` is preferred since partitioning, install, and secrets can all be handled in one command.
 RAM constraints are much lower (2 GB needed for kexec) than for local install with `disko-install`.
 The minimum requirements for this method are 1) a target host booted into linux (live iso works too) and 2) a provisioning host running nix or nixos with flakes which can ssh into the target host as root.